Simulation of electric vehicle movement

 plot!(t, (forces_left+forces_right), label="Сумма сил, Н", linewidth=2)

-By analysing the "Sum of forces" curve, it can be seen that it becomes zero as the forces acting on the electric car are balanced.
-The motion becomes uniform, with constant speed.
+After analyzing the "Sum of Forces" curve, you can see that it becomes zero as the forces acting on the electric vehicle are balanced.
+The movement becomes uniform, with a constant speed.

 plot(t, T, label="Крутящий момент электродвигателя, Н*м", linewidth=2)